Gatwick Airport position statement

 The application seeks approval for “alterations to the existing northern runway at London Gatwick Airport, which, along with lifting the current restrictions on its use, would enable dual runway operations.
 Together with the alterations to the northern runway, the Project would include the development of a range of infrastructure and facilities to allow increased airport passenger numbers and aircraft operations.”

-Following the close of the examination, the Examining Authority has 3 months to produce a recommendation report to the Secretary of State for Transport on whether development consent should be granted.
+Following the close of the Examination, the Examining Authority has 3 months to produce a recommendation report to the Secretary of State for Transport on whether development consent should be granted.
+The Examining Authority’s report on the Lower Thames Crossing Development Consent Order is due to be received by the Secretary of State for Transport on 27 November 2024.

 If consent is granted then a phased period of construction could start in 2025, with the main airfield construction works lasting a total of 5 years.
 The northern runway is expected to be fully operational from 2030.